yutannihilation/vdiffr/README.md

 `"."`, meaning that the package is expected to be found in the current folder.

-All validated cases are stored in `tests/figs/` or in the path specified as an option to `expect_doppelganger()`.
-This folder may be handy to showcase the different graphs offered by your package.
-You can also keep track of how your plots change as you tweak their layout by checking the history on Github.
+All validated cases are stored in `tests/figs/`.
+This folder may be handy to showcase the different graphs offered in your package.
+You can also keep track of how your plots change as you tweak their layout and add features by checking the history on Github.

 ### RStudio integration